2. Numeric vectors#

 are not valid,

-and neither are the reserved words.
-For the list of the latter,
+and neither are the reserved words

 A fine name is self-explanatory and thus reader-friendly: